cdelgadoc/BackendTest/README.md

-# SOLUTION: Back End Developer Test - Apply Digital
+# Back End Developer Test

 ## Description
 The server, once an hour, connect to the API Hacker News URL: https://hn.algolia.com/api/v1/search_by_date?query=java and inserts all the data from the API into a database.